-An accidental sign above or below the Mordente either raises or lowers the upper or the lower tone.
+An accidental sign above or below the Mordente, either raises or lowers the upper or the lower tone.

-als above and below affect the superior and inferior notes of the turn.
+Accidentals above and below, affect the superior and inferior Notes of the turn.

-is always played rapidly, whether in quick or slow time, and very distinct, and perfectly equal, in its three or four notes, both as regards er.
-Perfect intonation is the first requisite here, and in its practice requires the greatest attention to the essential signs of the Key, as idental signs added to the Mordente.
-Whether the sign be upon the note or after, it is always played with one bowing.
+The Mordente is always played rapidly, whether in quick or slow time, and very distinct and perfectly equal in its 3 or 4 Notes, both as regards quickness or power.
+Perfect intonation is the first requsite here, and in its practice requires the greatest attention to the essential signs of the Key, as well as to the accidental signs added to the Mordente whether the sign be upon the note or after, it is always played with one bowing.

-Among the ornaments or embellishments written out with small notes, the most frequent in use are the short and long appoggiature.
-In medera compositions they are generally written out in large notes, and with regular divisions of time; but as in old, and sometimes in new compositions, we find them in small notes, it is necessary that the scholar should understand and be able to execute them.
+Among the Ornaments or embellishments written out with small notes, the most frequent in use are, the short and long appogiatura.
+In modern compositions they are generally written out in large notes and with regular divisions of time; but as in old, and sometimes in new compositions, we find them in small notes, it is necessary that the Scholar should understand and be able to execute them.

-If the appoggiature stands before a note which can be divided into equal parts, it obtains the half of its value, thus:
+If the approgratura stands before a note which can be divided into equal parts, it obtains the half of its value, thus:

-Before a note with a dot, it obtains the value of the note, which then begins only at the dot:
+Before a note with a dot, it obtains' the value of the note, which then begins only at the dot:

-Where there are two dots, the appoggiatura obtains the value of the note, and this then begins with the first dot:
+Where there are two dots the appogiatura obtains the value of the note and this then begins with the first dot:

-In double stops, when an appoggiatura stands before one note only, the other note and appoggiatura begin together.
+In double_stops, when an appogiatura stands before one note only, the other note and appogiatura begin together:

-As the appoggiature always falls on the accented part of the bar, mark it more strongly than the note before which it stands, and always because, as an appoggiature, it belongs to the note, and in it only finds its resolution.
+As the appogiatura always falls on the accented part of the bar, mark it more strongly than the note before which it stands, and always in one bowing, because as an appogiatura, it belongs to the note, and in it only, finds its resolution.

-The short appoggiatura, distinguished from the long appoggiatura by a cross cut, I lessens the note before which it stands, very little, of its value.
-It is stands and lightly united with this in one bowing.
+The short appogiatura distinguish'd from the long appogiatura, by a cross cut() lessens the note before which it stands, very little of its value.
+It is quickly and lightly united with this in one bowing:

-The following exercise will facilitate the scholar in the reading and execution of the different double-turns, as well as the long and short appoggiaturas:
+The following Exercise will facilitate the Scholar in the reading and execution of the different double-turns, as well as the long and short appogiaturas

-Other ornaments used by modern composers are generally written out in large notes, and in regular divisions of time, which prevent all misconception but sometimes they are written in small notes; and where the time-division is left to the performer, it is necessary to add the following observations in regard to their execution.
+Other ornaments used by modern composers are generally written out in large notes, and in regular divisions of time which prevent all misconception; But sometimes they are written in small notes, and where the time_division is left to the performer, it is necessary to add the following observations in regard to their execution.
 Most of these embellishments are played very quickly, in order that the note before which they are placed, and to which they are added as grace notes, may lose but little of its value.
-It is often difficult to guess from which note (whether the preceding or succeeding) the time or quisite for the execution of the grace note is to be taken.
+It is often difficult to guess, from which note (whether the preceding or succeeding) the time, requisite for the execution of the grace note, is to be taken.
 A general rule cannot be given, but I have written out the mode of playing some of those ornaments which occur most frequently.

-In Adagios, or any other slow and cantabile pieces, these grace notes must be proportionally slower, according to the character of the composition.
+In Adagios or any other slow and cantabile pieces, these grace notes must be proportionally slower, according to the character of the composition.

-Amongst the embellishments may also be classed the tremolo, and the changing of the fingers on one tone, and on the same string.
+Amongst the embellishments may also be classed the tremolo, and the changing of the fingers on one tone and on the same string